simov/markdown-viewer/README.md

 It's a really simple regular expression that matches URLs ending in `.md` or `.md#some-header`.
 It also uses non capturing groups `(?:)`

-You can change this regular expression to whatever suits your needs.
+You can modify this regular expression to whatever suits your needs.
 The settings are being updated as you type.

 ### Remove Origin

 At any point click on the small `x` button next to the origin that you want to remove.
-This actually removes the permission itself so that the extension is no longer able to inject scripts to that origin.
+This actually removes the permission itself so that the extension is no longer able to inject scripts into that origin.

 Note that the Chrome's consent popup shows up only when you add the origin for the first time.
 In case you re-add it you'll no longer see that popup.
-That's a Chrome thing and it's not controllable from the extension.
+That's a Chrome thing and it's not controllable through the extension.

 ### Refresh Origin